cymbidium

 Lyonara Over Easy 'Sun Kissed'

-A vibrant, deep yellow lip accents the white, star-shaped flowers of this free-flowering variety.
+A vibrant, deep yellow lip accents the white, star-shaped flowers.
 The flowers bloom in clusters of two or three, and are held above the foliage on slender stems that can reach up to one foot long.
-From the cross between Schombocattleya Jamaica Plenty and Laelia anceps fma. alba. .
+From the cross between Schombocattleya Jamaica Plenty and Laelia anceps fma. alba.
+We find to be this an irregular bloomer, especially on small plants, but its unusual color combination and distinctive bulb shape makes it very popular at SBOE. .
 Temperature Tolerant.
 September-October blooming.

 Orchid of the Day: June 30, 2020